StarRocks/starrocks/docs/en/sql-reference/sql-statements/loading_unloading/routine_load/PAUSE_ROUTINE_LOAD.md

 # PAUSE ROUTINE LOAD

-import RoutineLoadPrivNote from '../../../_assets/commonMarkdown/RoutineLoadPrivNote.md'
+import RoutineLoadPrivNote from '../../../../_assets/commonMarkdown/RoutineLoadPrivNote.md'

 ## Description

 Pauses a Routine Load job but does not terminate this job.
-You can execute [RESUME ROUTINE LOAD](./RESUME_ROUTINE_LOAD.md) to resume it.
-After the load job is paused, you can execute [SHOW ROUTINE LOAD](./SHOW_ROUTINE_LOAD.md) and [ALTER ROUTINE LOAD](./ALTER_ROUTINE_LOAD.md) to view and modify information about the paused load job.
+You can execute [RESUME ROUTINE LOAD](RESUME_ROUTINE_LOAD.md) to resume it.
+After the load job is paused, you can execute [SHOW ROUTINE LOAD](SHOW_ROUTINE_LOAD.md) and [ALTER ROUTINE LOAD](./ALTER_ROUTINE_LOAD.md) to view and modify information ../../data-manipulation/ALTER_ROUTINE_LOAD.mdob.

 <RoutineLoadPrivNote />